KanoonGammy/Streamlit_Dashboard_Final_Project/README.md

 # AI for THAI Stock Recommendation Systems

-This project provides tools and scripts for financial data analysis, technical analysis, backtesting, and visualization.
+This project provides tools for financial data analysis, technical analysis, and visualization.

 ---